 |Frontispiece “Poems on Various Subjects,” London, 1773 (Public Domain).|

-As a boy, I identified with the young George Washington Carver's fascination with nature.
+As a boy, I shared young Carver's fascination with nature.
 He was my hero.
 And that day, that landscape, made him real, which made me realize how much more I had to understand.

 “That's a lot of books,” the ranger said as she rang them up.